dbuonomo/community-store-import/README.md

 pVariations | | 1.x+
 pQuantityPrice | | 1.x+

-A default value is provide for fields not imported
+A default value is provide for fields not imported.

 # Custom Attribute Fields
 Custom attribute field headings must have a format of ‘attr_{attribute handle}’.
 Example: attr_my_attribute.